Financial advisor vs. financial planner: What is the difference?

 The terms financial advisor and financial planner are often used interchangeably.
 However, they actually refer to two different types of professionals who offer distinct services.
 While both offer guidance on investments, taxes and other financial matters, financial advisors generally focus on managing an individual’s investment portfolios, while financial planners take a look at the entire financial picture and an individual’s long-term goals.

-Understanding the differences between these two roles can help individuals choose the right professional to meet their unique financial needs.
+Understanding these two roles can help individuals choose the right professional to meet their unique financial needs.

-Let’s explore both types with the goal of determining which one is best for you.
+Let’s explore the differences between a financial advisor vs. financial planner so you can determine which one is best for you.

 What is a financial advisor?